KahWee - Web Development, AI Tools & Tech Trends

 Trip rename (ZNAME) reverts Same CloudKit conflict resolution as above Rename the trip in the Tripsy UI instead

-Every row I've inserted using this approach has survived months of CloudKit sync untouched — as long as I opened each one through the Tripsy UI afterward.
-The ones I skipped opening are still Mac-only.
+Every row inserted this way has survived months of CloudKit sync untouched — as long as each one was opened through the Tripsy UI afterward.
+The ones I skipped are still Mac-only.